devs-immortal/website/content/faq.md

 ### How do I make a portal?

 The portal frame is made with Bloomed Calcite.
-To obtain Bloomed Calcite, you can right click a regular potion onto a calcite block, or use a splash/lingering potion onto calcite blocks to get 2 bloomed calcite per potion.
+To obtain Bloomed Calcite, you can right click a healing potion onto a calcite block, or use a splash/lingering potion onto calcite blocks to get 2 bloomed calcite per potion.
 The portal is at least 4x5 blocks and is lit by right clicking the portal frame with a water bucket.

 ### How do I tame Moas?